Oak Island Fishing Pier 910.

-Initially, the pier will be open for walking and
+Initially, the pier is open for walking and

 observation, in part because workers will still be

 installing lighting, fishing Ts, plumbing and 55 large

 wooden benches.
 Town Manager David Kelly said he

 expected the pier to welcome anglers on July 2, the day